 - 2016 USEPA funded Henry Ford Estate Dam Fishway Construction - Learn more about the project

 HFE Fishway will remain an active construction area.
-Additional trees and equipment will be delivered on Monday and earthwork and planting will continue through the week.
-The contract will re-instate the lane closures and traffic control devices along Michigan Avenue during the early part of the week.
+Work on the fishway channel will continue with stone and other materials being delivered and excavated materials leaving the site.
+The Michigan Avenue lane closures and traffic control devices will remain in place.
 The Gateway Trail will be closed by the contractor during the work week next week (Monday – Friday) and reopened for weekend passage.
-The construction of the channel is approximately 30% completed with the overall project completion around 20%.
+The construction of the channel is approximately 95% completed with the overall project completion around 75%.

 - 2016 USEPA funded Oxbow Phase III Construction - Learn more about the project